eNMS-automation/eNMS/docs/base/installation.rst

 Default Examples
 ----------------

-By default, eNMS will create a few examples of each type of objects (devices, links, services, workflows...).
+By default, eNMS will create a few examples of each type of object (devices, links, services, workflows...).
 If you run eNMS in production, you might want to deactivate this.

 To deactivate, set the ``CREATE_EXAMPLES`` environment variable to ``0``.